What is your role at Hadean? What does an average week look like for you?

 Basically I was brought into Hadean around three years ago to help them create a marketing presence in the Games Industry.
 As a deep tech company they didn’t have the ability to produce the right visual concepts needed to communicate directly to the games industry.
 With ten years prior experience I set to work helping to create visuals and demos aimed solely at the games sector.
 Now three years later I work for a company that has partnered with some of the games industries biggest names for example Epic, CCP and Minecraft.

-So after we’d hit record numbers of players ingame with EVE Online we decided to create the Innovation Hub, to help us explore other industries the Aether Engine could scale, outside of gaming.
+So after we’d hit record numbers of players ingame with EVE Online we decided to create the Innovation Hub, to help us explore other industries Hadean Simulate could scale, outside of gaming.

 It’s been an incredible journey with Hadean to see things grow from a small demo we all worked on three years ago to where we are today.
 I am so glad to have been able to be a part of that adventure and I look forward to witnessing the next steps our company takes.